microcks/microcks.io/content/documentation/guides/troubleshoot/_index.md

 When using [Docker or Podman Compose](/documentation/guides/installation/docker-compose/) for running Microcks, you shoud have a local `logback.xml` file mounted into the running containers in the `/deployments/config`.

-First thing is to intialize this file into a local folder at the same location of your `docker-compose.yml` file, let's say `config-logs/`:
+First thing is to initialize this file into a local folder at the same location of your `docker-compose.yml` file, let's say `config-logs/`:

 ```sh
 mkdir config-logs